BesartSulejmani/terraform-docker-assignment/README.md

 11. For the ports parameter, set the same variables in the variables.tf as you did in your module.

 12. Set the value for the ports variable in the terraform.tfvars file.
+Internal port = 80 and external port = 8000

 13. Your module will create a docker network.
 Add a networks_advanced sub-resource to the ubuntu container that you created in assignment 1 and reference to the output that you declared in the module.